 In these difficult days, we’re glad to report on some more positive news.
 Our Industrial Placement (IP) scheme has once again made the finals of the National Undergraduate Employers awards, powered by Rate My Placement.
 We’ve made the list of the top medium-sized undergraduate placement employers seven years in a row, this year ranking 48th out of the more than 800 companies that put themselves forward.

-The rankings are based on entirely on the reports of our placement students, and they confirm that Cognito is a great place to work, and that we take care of our students, and ensure they get value from their work experience.
+The rankings are based entirely on the reports of our placement students.
+They confirm that Cognito iQ is a great place to work, that we take care of our students, and ensure they get value from their work experience.

 The ranking is important to us as a company, as out of the 110 applicants we had this year, 96 came through Rate My Placement – as did all of the five to whom we offered placements.
 Taking on placement students not only helps to train the engineers and developers of the future, but it also helps us to find great employees – we often have our IPs come back and join us in permanent roles when they have finished studying.

 Here’s what some of our IP software engineers have said about the scheme:

 “I have learnt a lot about the Agile methodology and what it is like to work in an office.
 I think the programming skills and people skills I have gained this year will really help me out in my final year and will give me a good start in pursuing a job after university.”